 Add a Baking Soda and Vinegar Solution Down the Drain

-Baking soda and vinegar is an excellent solution for many kitchen issues; it is great for cleaning your stovetop, oven, and microwave.
+Baking soda and vinegar is an excellent solution for many kitchen issues; it is great for cleaning your stovetop, oven, stainless steel sink, and microwave.
 It can help with nasty smells and unpleasant odors, and it also can help unclog your kitchen sink drain.

 Note: If you don’t have vinegar, you can try substituting lemon juice.